Men Behaving Badly: Plot summary

 Gary and Dermot are two London-based, beer-guzzling flatmates who typically spend most of their time in front of the television or in pursuit of women.
-When Deborah - an attractive, single woman - moves into the flat above, both men become obsessed with her, despite Gary already having a steady girlfriend, Dorothy.
+When Deborah, an attractive single woman, moves into the flat above, both men become obsessed with her, despite Gary already having a steady girlfriend, Dorothy.

 When series two begins, it is revealed Dermot has left to travel the world, leading Gary to look for a new flatmate.
 Record stall owner Tony Smart then moves in and, although Gary is unsure of him at first, the two soon become good friends, revelling in a second childhood, hours of TV and mindless talks about women.
 Tony quickly becomes obsessed with Deborah and, unlike with Dermot, she initially shows an interest in return.
 However, Tony's immaturity quickly drives her to distraction, and his pursuit of Deborah becomes increasingly one-sided.

 Gary manages an office selling security equipment for a dead-end company.
 His staff of ageing employees are the meek George and lifelong spinster Anthea, who regularly drive him to frustration with their old-fashioned views.
-Tony stumbles through a range of jobs including as a model, barman, mime artist and postman, after his record stall collapses.
+Tony stumbles through a range of jobs including as a model, barman, mime artist and postman, after his record stall (literally) collapses.

 Dorothy is an intelligent and mature nurse, and it is stated one of the main reasons she went out with Gary was because he annoyed her parents.
 She and Gary frequently split up and are occasionally unfaithful, including one night when Dorothy sleeps with Tony, but they always end up back together.
-Tony has many girlfriends but his true feelings are for Deborah, whom he initially just wants to have sex with, but quickly falls in love with in spite of her generally poor treatment of him.
+Tony has many girlfriends but his true feelings are for Deborah, whom he initially just wants to have sex with, but quickly falls in love with, in spite of her generally poor treatment of him.
 Deborah is often disappointed by Tony's juvenile behaviour, but can also see his good side.
 The two finally end up in a relationship in series six.

 Although Dorothy initially dislikes Deborah (disparagingly referring to her as "Miss Wet Dream" in series two), the two bond over their shared frustration at the two men and develop a strong friendship, eventually becoming flatmates themselves.